 1.3.
 Partition Disk

-In case you haven't prepared the needed partitions for your install before, this step offers tools to partition storage devices with a choice of CLI tools (cfdisk, cgdisk, fdisk, gdisk or parted) and you also have an option to automatically partition your selected disk.
+In case you haven’t already prepared the needed partitions for your install in advance, this step offers tools to partition storage devices with a choice of CLI tools (cfdisk, cgdisk, fdisk, gdisk or parted) and you also have an option to automatically partition your selected disk.
 In that case M-A will create a separate boot partition of 512MB next to a root partition of the remaining disk space for you.

 Additionally this submenu includes an option to securely clean your disk using the tool wipe.

 In our example we will choose automatic partitioning to keep it simple.

 Submenus 1.4. and 1.5. deal with LUKS Encryption and LVM.
-Use those if you like and if you know what you're doing.
-Else I will leave these chapters to someone more experienced with these features.
+Use those if you like and if you know what you’re doing.
 In our example we will just skip these steps.

 1.6.
 Mount Partitions

 Here you will be asked to specify which partitions to mount and how, starting with /root.
-We'll select the bigger one of our partitions that have been auto-created in the preceeding step and use filesystem ext4, which is common for a Linux system.
+We’ll select the bigger one of our partitions that have been auto-created in the preceeding step and use filesystem ext4, which is common for a Linux system.
 On the next screen we are offered a list of different mount options.
-If you don't know of any special needs, just leave all of them unselected and confirm with [OK], or else choose what you need.
+If you don’t know of any special needs, just leave the default and confirm with [OK], or else choose what you need.

 Next step is about SWAP.
 We haven’t created a separate swap partition but we still have the option to use a swap file.
 In that case we can specify its size on the next screen.
 Or just don’t use swap and continue with ‘None’.
 Or of course you can choose another existing partition here to be mounted as swap by the final install - sharing a swap partition with another system on your computer is also an option of course.
 Just select it here like any other partition.